home / mcp / pal mcp server

 debug

-Systematic root cause analysis and investigation of issues across the codebase
+Systematic investigation and root cause analysis of issues

 precommit